-- 4. Wait five (5) minutes to clear out any gas.
+- 4. Press in and turn control knob clockwise to the OFF position (see Figure 21). - 5.
+Wait five (5) minutes to clear out any gas.
 Then smell for gas, including near the floor.
 If you smell gas, STOP!
-Follow "B" in the safety information, column 1.
-If you don't smell gas, go to the next step. - 5.
-Press in control knob and turn counterclockwise to the PILOT position.
-Keep control knob pressed in for five (5) seconds (see Figure 21).
+Follow "B" in the safety information in column 1.
+If you don't smell gas, go to the next step. - 6.
+Press in and turn control knob counterclockwise to the PILOT position.
+Press in control knob for five (5) seconds (see Figure 21).

 Note: You may be running this heater for the first time after hooking up to gas supply.
-If so, the control knob may need to be pressed in for 30 seconds.
+If so, the control knob may need to be pressed in for 30 seconds or less.
 This will allow air to bleed from the gas system.

-6. With control knob pressed in, press and release ignitor button.
+7. With control knob pressed in, press and release ignitor button.
 This will light pilot.
 The pilot is attached to the front burner.
 If needed, keep pressing ignitor button until pilot lights.

-Note: If pilot does not light, contact a qualified service person or gas supplier for repairs.
+Note: If pilot does not stay lit, contact a qualified service person or gas supplier for repairs.
 Until repairs are made, light pilot with match.
 To light pilot with match, see Manual Lighting Procedure, page 15.